 At WWE Fastlane, Triple H attacked Sting, but The Vigilante evened the odds with his legendary baseball bat.
 Pointing to the WrestleMania sign hanging above the ring, Sting challenged The Game to a battle on The Grandest Stage of Them All.

 Sting made a surprise appearance on the March 16 edition of Raw, coming to the aid of Randy Orton and standing tall with The Viper over The Authority's forces.
-The Vigilante made his presence felt, sending a message to Triple H in the process before their epic confrontation at WrestleMania 31.
-The following week, The Icon kicked off Monday Night Raw for the first time ever only to be interrupted by both Stephanie McMahon and Triple H, coming face to face with his WrestleMania opponent just six days before their clash on The Grandest Stage of Them All.
+The Vigilante made his presence felt, sending a message to Triple H before their epic confrontation at WrestleMania 31.
+The following week, The Icon kicked off Monday Night Raw for the first time ever only to be interrupted by both Stephanie McMahon and Triple H, coming face-to-face with his WrestleMania opponent just six days before their clash on The Grandest Stage of Them All.

 Setting foot inside a WWE ring to compete for the first time at WrestleMania 31, Sting nearly defeated Triple H on several occasions.
-However, when he locked in his patented Scoprion Death Lock, The Game's DX cronies made their way to the ring to try and take The Stinger out.
-Surviving the inital onslaught, Sting nearly met Triple H's sledgehammer before The nWo made their way to the ring to take out DX.
+However, when he locked in his patented Scorpion Death Lock, The Game's DX cronies made their way to the ring to try to take out The Stinger.
+Surviving the initial onslaught, Sting nearly met Triple H's sledgehammer before The nWo made their way to the ring to take out DX.
 As the chaos between the WWE and WCW factions erupted, Sting regained control of the match.
 However, Triple H managed to get his sledgehammer and knock Sting out before The Vigilante could capitalize on a second Stinger Splash.
 Although The Game and WWE stood victorious in the final battle against WCW, WWE's COO showed his respect by shaking Sting's hand after the match.